Research - Dr. Nantke Pecht

 Dissertation

-I submitted my dissertation at Maastricht University (supervised by Prof. Leonie Cornips & Prof. Peter Auer) in August 2020 and defended in January 2021 (with distinction, the Dutch cum laude).
+I defended my dissertation at Maastricht University (supervised by Prof. Leonie Cornips & Prof. Peter Auer) in January 2021 (with distinction, the Dutch cum laude).
 In Language Contact in a Mining Community: A Study of Variation in Personal Pronouns and Progressive Aspect in Cité Duits, I studied the linguistic and social practices of former miners in Belgian-Limburg.
 Cité Duits (lit. ‘mining district German’) emerged as a Belgian Dutch-Maaslands-German contact variety among the sons of immigrant miners in the coalmining district of Eisden in the 1930s.
 Today this language variety is on the verge of disappearing, with fewer than a dozen speakers left.
 Following a sociolinguistic and grammatical framework, I examined the linguistic character of Cité Duits with a focus on personal pronouns and progressive aspect.